 2 tsp Oil

 1 tsp Fried Somph(Aniseed) Powder

 1 Cup Plain Sev

 Soak Peas overnight and cook them.
+Grind 1/2 cups cooked Peas and keep it aside.
 Grind Tomatoes, Onions, Garlic and Ginger to a paste.
 Heat oil in a pan and add the Masala paste and fry until the moisture evaporates.
-Now add the boiled Peas, Chole Masala, Garam Masala, Chilli Powder or Chilly Paste, Mashed Potatoes and Salt to taste.
-Mix well.
+Now add the boiled Peas, Chole Masala, Garam Masala, Chilli Powder or Chilly Paste and Salt to taste.
+Add the Peas paste and mix well.
 If the gravy becomes too thick, add more water and cook.